Michael Harris II Player Props: Braves vs. Tigers

 - The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Tigers have a 4.54 team ERA that ranks 23rd among all league pitching staffs.
+- The Tigers have the 22nd-ranked team ERA across all MLB pitching staffs (4.54).

-- The Tigers rank 20th in baseball in home runs given up (78 total, 1.2 per game).
+- Tigers pitchers combine to rank 19th in baseball in home runs given up (78 total, 1.2 per game).

-- Olson (0-1) makes the start for the Tigers, his second of the season.
+- The Tigers will send Olson (0-1) out to make his second start of the season.

-- In his most recent appearance -- in relief on Thursday -- the right-hander tossed five innings against the Philadelphia Phillies, giving up one earned run while surrendering three hits.
+- In his last appearance -- out of the bullpen on Thursday -- the righty tossed five innings against the Philadelphia Phillies, giving up one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.